Frequently Asked Questions

 If you receive the CTS tuition grant during the regular academic year, you will also receive the CTS tuition grant for your summer classes that you take toward the completion of your degree (with the exception of Summer Greek).
 No additional application is required if you already submitted your forms for the regular academic year (fall, winter or spring quarters).
 Your total summer gift-aid will probably be less, since district aid, home congregation gifts, Student Adoptions, and outside scholarships do not normally continue during the summer.

 Please note: There is no CTS tuition grant for Greek, Old Testament Bible, or New Testament Bible.
-The tuition for 2014 Summer Greek is $345 per credit hour; tuition for pre-seminary courses, beginning in the fall of 2014 will be $359 per credit hour.
+The tuition for 2015 Summer Greek is $359 per credit hour; tuition for pre-seminary courses, beginning in the fall of 2015 will also be $359 per credit hour.

 8. Where can I get information on other scholarships and grants?